How To Earn Your Pediatric Nursing Certification

 The PNCB website is a valuable resource for additional information concerning the exam, including costs, renewal fees, contact hours, and review courses.

->> Explore Pediatric Nursing Certification Review Materials*
+Pediatric Nursing Certification (PED-BC)

 The American Nurses Credentialing Center pediatric nursing board certification examination is a competency-based examination.

 Practice hours can only include direct bedside care or direct clinical supervision.
-The RN-BC is very strict and requires documentation of hours.
+The PED-BC is very strict and requires documentation of hours.
 For this reason, hospital-based nurses are more likely to earn this certification.

-As of December 2018, there are only 2,302 nurses that hold their RN-BC certification.
+As of December 2021, 2,361 nurses hold a PED-BC certification.

 Registered Nurse - Neonatal Intensive Care Nursing (RNC-NIC)